U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Algorithmic Management

-Many of the comprehensive policy frameworks discussed above also address algorithmic management—that is, employers’ use of digital technologies to make a wide range of decisions about workers including their wages and working conditions, their job tasks and responsibilities, and other terms and conditions of employment (some of the bills cited below may use terms such as “automated decision systems”).
+A growing number of bills would regulate algorithmic management—that is, employers’ use of digital technologies to make a wide range of decisions about workers, including their wages, working conditions, job responsibilities, and other terms and conditions of employment.
+(Some of the bills cited below may use terms such as “automated decision systems.”)

 Key concepts appearing in one or more policies:

-• Employers must give workers detailed prior notice before using any algorithmic management system (including the results of any relevant impact assessments).
+• Employers must give workers detailed prior notice before using any algorithmic management systems to make decisions about them.

-• Employers are prohibited from using algorithmic management systems that: result in a violation of labor and employment laws; profile or make predictions about a workers’ behavior that are unrelated to their job responsibilities; identify workers exercising their legal rights under employment and labor law; or use high-risk technologies, such as facial or emotion recognition.
+• Employers are prohibited from using algorithmic management systems that result in a violation of labor and employment laws; that profile or make predictions about a worker’s behavior that are unrelated to their job responsibilities; that identify workers exercising their legal rights under employment and labor law; or that use high-risk technologies, such as facial or emotion recognition.

-• Employers are prohibited from relying primarily or exclusively on outputs from algorithmic management systems when making decisions like hiring, firing, discipline, or promotion.
-Instead, the employer must independently corroborate the algorithms’ output via meaningful human oversight, and provide the worker with full documentation, including the data used and output generated.
+• Employers are prohibited from relying primarily or exclusively on outputs from algorithmic management systems when making decisions about hiring, firing, discipline, or promotion.
+Instead, employers must independently corroborate the decision based on other performance data.

-• Employers must give workers notice that an algorithmic management system was used to make an employment decision about them.
-Workers must be given the opportunity to correct any data that went into the decision and to appeal the decision.
+• Employers must give workers notice after an algorithmic management system is used to make an employment decision about them.
+Workers must be provided the opportunity to correct any data that went into the decision, and have the right to appeal the decision.

-• Employers must conduct impact assessments of algorithmic management systems prior to use, testing for harms to economic security, race and gender equity, privacy, workplace health and safety, mental health, right to organize, labor rights, and other terms and conditions of work.
+• Prior to use, employers must conduct impact assessments of algorithmic management systems, testing for harms to economic security, race and gender equity, privacy, workplace health and safety, mental health, right to organize, labor rights, and other terms and conditions of work.

 • Workers must have a private right of action and be protected from retaliation for exercising their rights.